Trust Issues Linked to Fewer Black People Getting Flu Shots

 Griffin said mistrust of the medical system by Black communities dates back decades, to events like the Tuskegee Syphilis Study conducted by the U.S. Public Health Service from 1932-72.
 The study followed 600 Black men who received free medical care, including for syphilis.
 But doctors secretly didn’t treat the nearly 400 men who had syphilis because researchers wanted to track how the disease affected them.
 This continued long after penicillin was accepted as a treatment of choice in 1945, according to the CDC.

-The lack of trust is higher than normal this year, Griffin said, because of the political bickering about COVID-19 and a potential vaccine.
-She said there’s also a perception that politicians have influence over the vaccine makers, which leads to a mistrust of the pharmaceutical manufacturers.
+The lack of trust is higher than normal this year, Griffin said, because of the political bickering about COVID-19 and vaccines to protect people against the coronavirus.
+She said there’s a perception that politicians have influence over the vaccine makers, which leads to a mistrust of the pharmaceutical manufacturers.
 “But,” Griffin stressed.
 “They (politicians) don’t have that influence.”

 Education is the key

 Despite those barriers, Griffin said there are ways to convince more Black people to get a flu shot.
 Education is the key, she said, and it has to come from someone people can relate to.
 “It’s that one person who has to be the example and show it really is OK,” she said.